WTMBerlin/jscc-welcomeguide/README.md

 ### Confirm that Node.js was properly installed (all platforms)

-After you installed your Node.js on your machine (Windows, macOS or Linux), check that it was properly installed, type the following command on the terminal:
+After you installed your Node.js on your machine (Windows, macOS or Linux), check that it was properly installed typing the following command on the terminal:
 ```
 node -v
 ```